 |---|---|---|---|

-| Submersible Sump Pumps | Installed inside the sump pit | Quiet operation, powerful performance, ideal for finished basements | Often higher upfront cost |
+| Submersible Sump Pumps | Installed inside the sump pit | Quiet operation, strong performance, ideal for finished basements | Typically higher upfront cost |

-| Pedestal Sump Pumps | Motor is positioned above sump pit | Easier maintenance access, generally lower cost | Can be louder when running |
+| Pedestal Sump Pumps | Motor sits above the pit | Easier maintenance access, typically lower cost | Can be louder during operation |

-| Battery Backup Sump Pumps | Runs during power outages | Extra protection during severe storms | Requires battery monitoring and maintenance |
+| Battery Backup Sump Pumps | Runs during power outages | Extra protection during major storms | Needs battery monitoring and maintenance |

 Submersible Sump Pumps